 How this works for me in day-to-day practice is that I often start with a combined preset, say 20+20, and alter one to say Highlight 30 or Shadow 10 for example.

-You have now discovered that for tools like High Dynamic Range enabling Stack Presets gives you both the power of an adjustments history and the flexibility of combining presets.
+You have now discovered that for tools like High Dynamic Range in Capture One enabling Stack Presets gives you both the power of an adjustment history and the flexibility of combining presets.

 Both options enhance the preset’s versatility and flexibility enormously.
 However, not all tools in Capture One are that flexible in combining adjustments.

-I will now look at the limitations Capture One Pro induces here and show you how the Image Alchemist’s presets have mitigated them to retain maximum versatility.
-I introduce a 3-way classification for awesomeness of tools regarding the power to use presets:
+I will now look at the limitations Capture One Pro induces here and shows you how the Image Alchemist Presets have mitigated them to retain maximum versatility.
+I introduce a 3-way classification for the awesomeness of tools regarding the power to use presets: